mapping-commons/sssom/src/docs/confidence-model.md

 subject_id	subject_label	predicate_id	predicate_modifier	object_id	object_label	mapping_justification	author_id   confidence
 DOID:0050052	Rocky Mountain spotted fever	skos:exactMatch	Not	umls:C0035795	Rocky mountain spotted fever vaccine	semapv:ManualMappingCuration	orcid:0000-0003-4423-4370   1.0
 ```

+It's also possible to curate a negative semantic mapping with low confidence,
+but this is done less commonly in practice.
+Both human curators and semantic
+mapping prediction workflows typically focus on the production of _positive_
+knowledge.

+Similarly, there are a large number of trivial negative semantic mappings that
+are typically ignored by curators and algorithms that consume semantic mappings.

 ## Estimating Overall Confidence in a Mapping Set